Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 #### Fall Damage
 When a character falls, they take 1 damage for each 2 Meters they fall.

+#### Swimming
+When in calm water, a character can swim for half their movespeed.
+If the character is in heavy armor (Klimakas, Corinthian Helmet), They must make a Might saving roll each turn or drown, taking 1d4 damage and falling beneath the waves, becoming Submerged.

+#### Submerged
+Submerged characters move $1\over4$ of their movespeed.
+Character in heavy armor must make a Might saving roll with disadvantage or take 1d6 damage at the beginning of each turn they are submerged.
+A submerged character can take an action + movement on their turn to surface.

 #### ~~Sizes and their effects on combat:
 	Each creature has a size: Small, Medium or Large.